What’s on in Sydney in July 2023

 Bastille Festival

-Food, wine, cheese and the best of French culture hit town when the Bastille Festival takes over the waterfront at Circular Quay.
-The biggest celebration of French Culture in the Asia Pacific to celebrate its 10th birthday, Bastille will be expanding again all-around Circular Quay.
+Food, wine, cheese and the best of French culture with an Olympic twist.
+The Bastille Festival takes over the waterfront at Circular Quay.
+The biggest celebration of French Culture in the Asia Pacific to celebrate its 10th birthday, Bastille will be expanding this year to cover much more of Circular Quay.

-Covering The Rocks, The Overseas Passenger Terminal, East Circular Quay, Customs House, Quay Quarter Lanes and more.
-Get ready Sydney for the biggest Celebration of French culture in the Asia Pacific.
+This year stalls will venture into The Rocks, The Overseas Passenger Terminal, East Circular Quay, Customs House, Quay Quarter Lanes and more.
+Get ready for the biggest Celebration of French culture in the Asia Pacific.

 Tastings, classes, special menus and plenty of stalls to tempt you.
 Chocolate croissant anyone?